amay077/Xamarin.Forms.GoogleMaps/README.md

 * ~~Adding Polygon, Polyline, Circle~~ add in v1.1.0
 * and more [enhancements](https://github.com/amay077/Xamarin.Forms.GoogleMaps/labels/enhancement)!

-You can use in Windows 10 UWP but this support is reluctant.
+Windows 10 UWP is no longer supported from v5.0.0.
-Because this library has been determined to optimized for Google Maps, New features will not support in UWP.

 ## Contribution